-The Group acknowledges that continuous development of our employees is the key to success.
-We are willing to invest in development programs and offer training to strengthen and widen employees' professional knowledge and technical abilities.
-We are committed to providing employees with a suitable and appropriate platform for their career development, professionalism and promotion opportunities, and to encouraging them to proactively recognise their training needs and seek development to fulfil their personal and career aspirations.
+The Group regards continuous development of our employees as the key to success.
+We provide an environment of fair competition, set up career development channels for employees and invest in development programs and offer training to strengthen and widen employees' professional knowledge and technical abilities.
+We are committed to provide our employees with a suitable and appropriate platform for their career development, professionalism and promotion opportunities, and to encourage them to proactively recognise their training needs and seek development to fulfil their personal and career aspirations.
 Annual performance appraisals are conducted between management and employees for continuous improvement.

-In line with our commitment to providing adequate training opportunities to develop employees' knowledge and skills, we frequently arrange for experienced staff to provide instruction and guidance to junior staff, and provide educational subsidies to allow employees to pursue further studies and attend work-related external training programs to enrich their business expertise, competencies and skill sets for their career development.
-These arrangements can improve employees' technical skills and managerial capabilities and encourage employees at all levels, as well as enhancing communication and team spirit.
+In line with our commitment to providing adequate training opportunities to develop employees' knowledge and skills, we frequently arrange for experienced staff to provide instruction and guidance to junior staff, and provide educational subsidies to allow the employees to pursue further studies and attend work-related external training programs to enrich their business expertise, competencies and skill sets for their career development.
+These arrangements can improve the employees' technical skills and managerial capabilities and encourage the employees at all levels, as well as enhancing communication and team spirit.
 The Group provides new recruits with comprehensive on-the-job training to help them to understand the Group's corporate culture and development, management systems, work health-and-safety measures and business processes.